-The FGCU Writing Center assists undergraduate students from every discipline and level of education.
+The FGCU Writing Center assists undergraduate students from every discipline and level.
 From the freshman Composition essay to the Senior Seminar research paper, our qualified consultants help students identify areas that need improvement and provide student writers with strategies for revising independently.
 The student is an active part of the session.
-We do not edit or proofread, but rather provide guidance on how students can improve their writing.
+We do not edit or proofread, but we do provide guidance on how students can improve their writing.

 Thirty-minute sessions are available on a walk-in basis.
 In addition to assignments for class, students are also welcome to bring scholarship and application essays.
 The Writing Center also houses a variety of print resources and reference materials available for all FGCU students to use while in the Center.

 Resumes and Cover Letters

 In order to develop and improve your resume and/or cover letter, we recommend that you make an appointment with an advisor in Career Development Services.
 These advisors have expertise in the language and content that is most effective for job application materials.
 Students are also welcome to bring their resumes and cover letters to the Writing Center for additional suggestions and help with grammar and mechanics.

 The FGCU Writing Center assists with group writing assignments and projects.
 Our main goal is to help writers improve their writing skills and ability to revise independently.
 Therefore, the session is most effective if all of the group members are present.
 We realize that it may not be possible for all group members to attend the same session.
 If this is the case, our consultant can assist with mechanics, but he or she will not be able to effectively provide suggestions for development on the sections written by group members who are not present.